 Another book by the amazing Bill Bryson, this time focused on another part of the world.
 If you want to explore the desserts, coastlines, and wildlife of Australia then this travel book is a must-read for you.
 Written in a hilarious way it is about a journey through this magnificent continent that seems so disconnected from the world.

 The best thing is that although it is not a typical guide-book to Australia, it still contains some fun facts that sure wouldn’t fail to amaze any reader.
-What’s more, it might even make you put Australia in your bucket list after quarantine is over like that was the case with me.
+What’s more, it might even make you put Australia on your bucket list after quarantine is over like that was the case with me.

 Love Paris and love cats just like I do?
 If the answer is “Yes” and these travel books are perhaps the one you are looking for to read during the quarantine.
 It is a story about the adventures of a cat named Norton.
 Although unusual about cats, Norton follows Gethers on filmmaking trips and even helps him to convince the love of his life that he is Mister Right.

 It is a book that will make you laugh as if you are watching a comedian because the trips that Gethers and Norton went through are described with a dose of adorable humor that we all need from time to time.
-You can purchase it here on Amazon.

 In addition, if you want to visit Paris one day just like this cat did then I recommend you to read my post about how to act as if you were born and raised in Paris.
 I wrote it based on my own experience and observations while in Paris.